jaaywill4/Course_Project/README.md

 # Course_Project

 ## Vision
-THis project demonastrates a two-component containerized application using infrastructure as code principles.
+This project demonastrates a two-component containerized application using infrastructure as code principles.

 ### Architecture